HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Methodology

-We use a combination of the cross-entropy (CE) loss $\mathcal{L}_\text{cls}$ for class prediction, along with the binary CE loss $\mathcal{L}_\text{bce}$ and the dice loss $\mathcal{L}_\text{dice}$ for mask prediction.
-For our local semantics enhancement task, we directly calculate the standard CE loss $\mathcal{L}_\text{ce}$ over its semantic predictions.
-Therefore, the overall loss function can be expressed as follows:
+where $M$ denotes the total number of pixels, $y_{b}^i \in \{0,1\}$ denotes the binary ground truth of one foreground pixel, and $p_{b}^i \in [0,1]$ is a scalar indicating the corresponding prediction probability.
+For our local semantics enhancement task, we directly calculate another CE loss $\mathcal{L}_\text{aux}$ over its semantic predictions.
+The overall loss function can be expressed as follows: